Winter Care for Your Horse

 Other Winter Tips

-- Be on the alert for the presence of lice and mites.
+- Also, be on the alert for the presence of lice and mites.
 Parasites, both internal and external, can be heavily implicated by winter.

 The important thing is, do not just turn horses out and forget about them.
-Every day at every feeding, horses should receive at least a visual examination.
+Every day at every feeding, your horse should receive at least a visual examination.